NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

     )

 As before, let’s check if this environment complies with the Gym interface.
-Despite a few warning on design choices, no error should be raised.
+Despite a few warnings on design choices, no errors should be raised.

 .. code-block:: ipython3